opennode/waldur-core/docs/guide/structure.rst

       Limited access to project management and billing.

     Resource
-      A resource is a provisioned entitiy of a cloud, for example, a VM in OpenStack or AWS, or a repository in Github.
+      A resource is a provisioned entity of a cloud, for example, a VM in OpenStack or AWS, or a repository in Github.
       Each resource belongs to a particular project.

     Project group